Innovative sintering & heat treatment process now ready

 LPC is a well proven heat treatment technology already globally applied by many OEMs.
 The well-known and proven advantages over traditional atmospheric carburising are manifold.
 For instance, the unlimited process design flexibility including high temperature sintering, the precisely monitored process control, the well-defined uniform and tailored case-depths as well as the elimination of any risk for oxidation.

 Additionally, LPC results in reduced distortions during the heat treatment process and consequently improves the overall dimensional quality and tolerances of PM components.
 As opposed to traditional methods, the processing under vacuum vs. atmospheric, also reduces the risk of contaminants and delivers clean and bright surfaces.
-Reducing overall CO2 emissions and eliminating the need for secondary cleaning processes, such as shot blasting or washing etc., LPC is clearly more environmentally friendly over conventional heat treatment methods.

 Finally, due to the overall reduced process chain and reduced time for the handling of parts, the one-cycle batch vacuum sintering combined with low pressure carburising & gas quenching, leads to lower total factor cost for heat treated components.